liewsanmin/liewsanmin.github.io/_posts/2016-06-30-guide-to-scrape-data-from-an-investment-stock-website.md

 {% endhighlight %}

 ## Step 3:
 We then need the script to connect to the portal.
-I took the actual url and hardcoded it in.
+I took the actual URL and hard coded it in.
 The 1st function looks like this

 {% highlight python %}
 def connectAllPriceTarget():